 Purpose To protect lands needed for use and production of natural resources (e.g., water, timber, geothermal steam, or aggregate production), water resources, scenic resources, and biotic resources, and to protect lands constrained by geologic, flood, or fire or other hazards, from intensive development.
 Examples of uses allowed in the Resources and Rural Development land use designation may include land management for the purposes of resource conservation including passive recreation) as described in Corresponding Zoning District(s) Resources and Rural Development (RRD) the Coastal Zoning Code for Resources and Rural Development.
 Principally Permitted Use Resource conservation and coastal- dependent recreation activities Lands designated as Resources and Rural Development are intended Minimum Parcel Size 640 acres primarily for a variety of land management and coastal dependent Allowable Residential Density One single-family residence per 160 acres or one per parcel if a parcel is less than 160 acres recreation activities, but may also be used for limited agricultural uses and Other Residential Uses Other resource-related dwelling units that do not count toward density, such as agricultural employee units and farm family dwellings, may be allowed.
-The total number of residential units shall not exceed four units per parcel. very low density residential development not in conflict with the primary resource use of the site_as a non-principally permitted use.
-Designation Criteria A Land Use Map Amendment to apply the Resources and Rural Development land use designation requires a Local Coastal Plan Amendment subject to certification by the California Coastal Commission and must meet the standards in Chapter 3 of the California Coastal Act.
-A Local Coastal Plan Amendment to apply the Resources and Rural Development land use designation must also be consistent with other policies of the Local Coastal Plan and meet one or more of the following criteria: Land has severe constraints such as geologic, flood, or fire unproven water availability; or limited septic capability.
-Land contains natural resources such as water, timber, geo or soil.
+The total number of residential units shall not exceed four units per parcel. very low density residential development not in conflict with the primary resource use of the site.
+Designation Criteria A Land Use Map Amendment to apply th designation requires a Local Coastal Plan California Coastal Commission and must California Coastal Act.
+A Local Coastal F Rural Development land use designation mendment to apply the Resources and Rural Development land use s a Local Coastal Plan Amendment subject to certification by the Commission and must meet the standards in Chapter 3 of the Act.
+A Local Coastal Plan Amendment to apply the Resources and I land use designation must also be consistent with other policies of lan and meet one or more of the following criteria: Land has severe constraints such as geologic, flood, or fire hazards; marginal unproven water availability; or limited septic capability.
+Land contains natural resources such as water, timber, geothermal steam, ag or soil.
 Land contains biotic or scenic resources.
-Land is vulnerable to environmental impact. l septic capability. as water, timber, geothermal steam, aggregate, ces.
+Land is vulnerable to environmental impact.